LukeGoule/tinsel-os/README.md

 # tinsel-os
 A re-write of v-os, just done to higher standards.
+Doesn't seem to work on the most recent version of Kali linux, so I'd recommend using Ubuntu.

 ## Notes:
 - Getting the ATA "driver" working was pretty cool.
 It can now read files from an ext2 formatted hard disk image.
 I moved to VirtualBox over Qemu for this since I couldn't get Qemu to emulate an IDE device.
 (Here's a link to the hard drive image I created: https://anonfile.com/j7F1daF0nd/ext2-4_vdi).
 Currently this OS has no practical application and I don't think it ever will since I don't want to waste time creating some SCSI driver.
 IDE is fine for now.
 Code samples from other GitHub projects have been used to create the ext2 and ide drivers since I didn't know what I was doing properly.